webmanufaktur/pw-sublime/README.md

 You can send your payments through Paypal to this address: ealigam@gmail.com

 If possible, kindly send us the site's url where the template is being used.
-Also, keep your Paypal receipt as proof of payment and your good to go.
+Also, keep your Paypal receipt as proof of payment and you're good to go.

 **SUPPORT:**